top of page

 Paeds Plus offers individualised psychological therapy for children and adolescents.
 Our team value the importance of making your child feel safe and comfortable.
 We are committed to maintaining a warm and caring environment whilst providing the highest quality care to your child and family.

-Child psychologists work with children and their families to support children’s social-emotional development, behaviour, wellbeing, and resilience.
+Child psychologists work with children and their families to support children’s social-emotional development, behaviour, well-being, and resilience.
 Psychologists can assist in identifying and supporting neurodevelopmental concerns.
 They also identify and treat mental health disorders and support young people with experiences of trauma.
-Psychologists do this through their understanding of the mental and biological factors which drive behaviour.
+Psychologists do this through their understanding of the mental and biological factors that drive behaviour.

 ADHD / ASD assessment and/or diagnosis is NOT offered by our psychology clinic.